Some links in this post may be affiliate links

 Use chlorine-free water only to water the orchid and flush out accumulated salts from the soil by running a stream of water through the soil for about 10 minutes until it comes out through the drainage holes.

-Dark green leaves in Brassavola Orchid indicate that the orchid is not getting enough light as it thrives in very bright light with some direct sun light.
+Dark green leaves in Brassavola Orchid indicate that the orchid is not getting enough light as it thrives in very bright light with 4-6 hours of direct sunlight.

 Yellowish leaves in Brassavola Orchid indicate that the orchid is getting too much light.
 The leaves of a Brassavola Orchid that is receiving the correct amount of light should be light green.
 Move the orchid to a shadier spot or protect it from hot direct sunlight.